anachrocomputer/6502/asm/README.md

 ## TODO ##

+Fix test case for use of byte at address $FFFF.
+Also fix resulting bug in assembler.

 Fully implement the generation of Motorola S-Records and Intel Hex format files.

 Add CMOS 6502 instructions and op-codes.